LuiSRoch/LuiSRoch.github.io/about.md

 As an economist by training, I realized that one of the aspects for transmitting insightful information has to do more with attitude and interest than skill and background.
-The desire to contribute to data-driven decision-making gave me aspiration to self-learn, and thus the opportunity to work in supply chain, edu- cation and banking connecting subject matter expert's ideas to the improvement of data visualization and governance.
+The desire to contribute to data-driven decision-making gave me aspiration to self-learn, and thus the opportunity to work in supply chain, edu cation and banking connecting subject matter expert's ideas to the improvement of data visualization and governance.
 In the course of that work, I developed dashboards and tables displaying inventory levels, product shortages, AML/KYC information as well as sensitivities and PnL data broken by portfolio.